Skip to main content

 How do I become a Research Scientist?

-Build the skills employers actually ask for — currently LLMs / GenAI, Machine Learning and Python lead research scientist listings, prove them with portfolio projects, then tailor your resume to live listing language.
+Build the skills employers actually ask for — currently Machine Learning, LLMs / GenAI and Python lead research scientist listings, prove them with portfolio projects, then tailor your resume to live listing language.
 Most research scientist openings are at the mid level, so target that band first.

 What skills do you need to be a Research Scientist?